wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-saas-adaptive-suite-tutorial.md

 -   A valid Azure subscription
 -   An Adaptive Suite tenant

-After completing this tutorial, the Azure AD users you have assigned to Adaptive Suite will be able to single sign into the application at your Adaptive Suite company site (service provider initiated sign on), or using the [Introduction to the Access Panel](https://msdn.microsoft.com/zh-cn/library/dn308586)
+After completing this tutorial, the Azure AD users you have assigned to Adaptive Suite will be able to single sign into the application at your Adaptive Suite company site (service provider initiated sign on), or using the [Introduction to the Access <!-- deleted by customization Panel](/documentation/articles/active-directory-saas-access-panel-introduction). --><!-- keep by customization: begin --> Panel](https://msdn.microsoft.com/zh-cn/library/dn308586) <!-- keep by customization: end -->

 The scenario outlined in this tutorial consists of the following building blocks: